Understanding BTC-Collateralised Stablecoins

-A BTC-collateralized stablecoin is a dollar-denominated token backed by Bitcoin held in on-chain vaults.
-Unlike fiat-backed stablecoins that rely on bank reserves and centralized custodians, BTC-collateralized stablecoins derive their value from verifiable cryptographic collateral.
-The core idea is straightforward: deposit Bitcoin, borrow a stable dollar-equivalent token, and reclaim your BTC when you repay.
+A BTC-collateralised stablecoin is a dollar-denominated token backed by Bitcoin held in on-chain vaults.
+Unlike fiat-backed stablecoins that rely on bank reserves and centralised custodians, BTC-collateralised stablecoins derive their value from verifiable cryptographic collateral.
+The core idea: deposit Bitcoin, borrow a stable dollar-equivalent token, and reclaim your BTC when you repay.

 UNIT, the stablecoin governed by the Ducat Protocol, takes this model a step further by operating entirely on Bitcoin L1.
 There are no bridges, no wrapped tokens, and no dependency on external chains.
 Every vault, every liquidation, and every redemption settles directly on the Bitcoin base layer.

-Collateralization ratio (CR) is the relationship between the dollar value of locked BTC and the amount of UNIT borrowed against it.
+Collateralisation ratio (CR) is the relationship between the dollar value of locked BTC and the amount of UNIT borrowed against it.
 If you deposit 1 BTC worth $60,000 and borrow 30,000 UNIT, your CR is 200%.
-This overcollateralization provides a safety buffer that protects both the borrower and the protocol against price volatility.
+This overcollateralisation provides a safety buffer that protects both the borrower and the protocol against price volatility.

 Why L1 Issuance Matters